Chinese spring offensive: Withdrawal to the No-Name Line (26–28 April)

-General Milburn intended to make no stubborn or prolonged defense of the Delta Line.
+Milburn intended to make no stubborn or prolonged defense of the Delta Line.
 He considered it only a phase line to be occupied briefly in the I Corps’ withdrawal to the Golden Line.
 He planned to mark out additional phase lines between Delta and Golden so that in each step of the withdrawal displacing artillery units would remain within range of the line being vacated and could provide continuous support to infantry units as they withdrew.
 Each move to the rear was to be made in daylight so that any enemy forces following the withdrawal could be hit most effectively with artillery fire and air strikes.
 Milburn ordered the next withdrawal at midmorning on the 26th after attacks opened during the night by KPA I Corps and PVA XIX Army Group made inroads along the western portion of his Delta front.
 Hardest hit were the ROK 11th Regiment, 1st Division along Route 1 and the US 65th Infantry at the left of the 3rd Division.
 The PVA also entered a 5 mi gap between the ROK 1st and US 3rd Divisions but made no immediate attempt to move deep.
 The next position to be occupied by I Corps lay 2-5 mi below the Delta Line, generally on a line centered on and slightly above Uijeongbu.